Bill

 Bill Summary

-AN ACT To amend Article 1 of Chapter 4 of Title 49 of the Official Code of Georgia Annotated, relating to general provisions of public assistance, so as to provide for requirements for the federal Supplemental Nutrition Assistance Program (SNAP); to provide for restrictions on broad based categorical eligibility, gross income standards, and allowable financial resource standards; to provide for certification periods for certain households; to provide for verification requirements for expedited service applications; to require verification of all eligibility criteria within 30 days of application; to prohibit the issuance of benefits for a second month of the certification period prior to the completion of verifications; to provide for data-matching agreements and automated verification procedures; to provide for restrictions on the waiver of work requirements; to provide for jurisdiction; to provide for private rights of action; to provide for reports; to provide for regulation and enforcement of D-SNAP benefits; to provide for automatic repeal; to provide for construction; to provide for related matters; to provide for a short title; to provide for legislative findings; to provide for an effective date; to repeal conflicting laws; and for other purposes.
+AN ACT To amend Article 1 of Chapter 4 of Title 49 of the Official Code of Georgia Annotated, relating to general provisions of public assistance, so as to provide for requirements for the federal Supplemental Nutrition Assistance Program (SNAP); to provide for restrictions on broad based categorical eligibility, gross income standards, and allowable financial resource standards; to provide for certification periods for certain households; to provide for verification requirements for expedited service applications; to require verification of all eligibility criteria within 30 days of application; to prohibit the issuance of benefits for a second month of the certification period prior to the completion of verifications; to provide for a pre-authorization accuracy checklist for all SNAP eligibility determinations; to provide for verification procedures relative to the Department of Public Health and the Department of Corrections; to provide for restrictions on the waiver of work requirements; to provide for jurisdiction; to provide for private rights of action; to provide for reports; to provide for regulation and enforcement of D-SNAP benefits; to provide for automatic repeal; to provide for construction; to provide for related matters; to provide for a short title; to provide for legislative findings; to provide for an effective date; to repeal conflicting laws; and for other purposes.

 AI Summary